 Bachelor of Arts, University of Queensland, 2010

 Andrew is a sociologist with expertise in the areas of urban sociology, social policy, housing studies, and social theory.
 He researches a variety of topics including housing insecurity and homelessness, social housing provision, urban governance, and the role of charity in contemporary welfare systems.
-He is currently working on an ARC Linkage Project investigating the lives of people on social housing waitlists, as well as several industry-funded studies into homelessness.
+He is currently undertaking projects on the 'slow violence' of evictions processes in the private rental sector and the experience of being on the waiting list for social housing.

 Andrew’s methodological expertise lies in the use of ethnographic and other qualitative methods to investigate social policies and programs and their effects.
 He has a strong background in social theory and he is passionate about integrating theoretically-informed sociological analysis with applied social policy research.
 Andrew also has experience in combining ethnographic research with analysis of administrative data in policy and program evaluations.

-Andrew is the Australasian editor of Housing Studies, and he was formally the 'urban sociology thematic group' convener for the Australian Sociological Association.
+Andrew is the Australasian editor of Housing Studies and a fellow with the City Futures Research Centre and the Australian Basic Income Lab.
 Prior to joining UNSW, Andrew held a series of research fellowships at the University of Queensland (2016-2022).
 Andrew received his PhD in sociology from the University of Queensland in 2017.